 A Masternode needs 1000 Dash as a collateral and each Masternode is currently being rewarded approximately 6.9% per annum.

 As most people do not have exactly 1000 Dash at hand, we have made a service where we by pooling deposits from members can achieve the benefits of owning a Masternode.

 There is no costs in joining the pool and you only need 1 Dash to join.

 Our pricing structure is super simple: We take a 15% cut on the rewards from the Masternodes.

 Joining the pool

 Our member Dash pool consists of all deposits received.
 When it is possible to start a new Masternode we will do so as soon as possible.
 All members in the pool are being rewarded by all of the Masternodes in the pool, however, joining a Masternode we have qualifying period amounting to payout of three rewards from the Dash network.

-You will receive dividends automatically and they will by default be reinvested, however, it is also easy to set up automatic withdrawals to receive recurring payouts.
+You will receive fractional payments automatically and they will by default be reinvested, however, it is also easy to set up automatic withdrawals to receive recurring payouts.